ivcp/movie-watchlist-mern/README.md

 <br>

-A web app made using the MERN stack for practise.
+A web app made using the MERN stack.

 Users can: